aws-samples/plsql2python-codellama-code-conversion/README.md

 The code has been tested to work in Python 3.11, you will also need:

 * The requirements in [`requirements.txt`](requirements.txt)
-* AWS quota to launch a `ml.g5.12xlarge` instance as a SageMaker inference endpoint (configurable [here](https://eu-west-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-65C4BD00)).
+* A SageMaker endpoint running CodeLlama Instruct or, optionally, AWS quota to launch a `ml.g5.12xlarge` instance as a SageMaker inference endpoint (configurable [here](https://eu-west-1.console.aws.amazon.com/servicequotas/home/services/sagemaker/quotas/L-65C4BD00)).
 * An AWS role with permission to create and invoke to SageMaker endpoints.
 Typically, SageMaker's default execution role should work fine.
 When running in SageMaker, the default role will be specified, otherwise